Menu

 Using these four parts, Dr. Velargo artistically reshapes the cartilage of the deformed ear into the desired curvature and shape of a normal ear.

 Over 90% of the babies treated with the EarWell Correction System have gotten good to excellent results.
-Common ear deformities such as prominent ear, Stahl’s ear, cup ear, lop ear, lidding, helical compression and conchal crus can be successfully treated with the EarWell Infant Ear Correction System.
+Common ear deformities such as prominent ear, Stahl’s ear, cup ear, lop ear, lidding, helical compression, and conchal crus can be successfully treated with the EarWell Infant Ear Correction System.

 EarWell is covered by many health insurance plans.
 We will work with you and your insurance company to try and obtain coverage for the EarWell procedure.